 If an account is not paid in full by the end of the term, the student shall pay any and all actual and reasonable costs of collection incurred by PSR.
-In the event that an action is brought by PSR to enforce the terms of this payment plan, the student shall pay all costs of this action including reasonable attorney's fees.
+If an action is brought by PSR to enforce the terms of this payment plan, the student shall pay all costs of this action including reasonable attorney's fees.